-If you'd like a copy of the pack to look at – without the monitoring tubes – just email firstname.lastname@example.org and ask for a paper or pdf version.
+If you'd like a copy of our Friends of the Earth Clean Air Schools Pack to look at – without the monitoring tubes – just email firstname.lastname@example.org and ask for a paper or pdf version.

 If you know of schools who might like to order a pack, please share the link below with them so they can order their own.

 Schools or community groups may also want to try to get a ‘School Street’ introduced at your school.
 A School Street is when the roads around the school are temporarily closed, on each school day, to vehicles during set times at drop-off and pick-up.
 See our briefing on School Streets - LINK.

 Stunts and stalls are a great way to catch the eye of the public and local media.